Exabel/api/exabel/graph/doc/introduction.rst

 *************************

 Resource names in the Exabel Graph API follows Google Cloud API recommendation.
 The ``name`` property of a resource is a unique reference to the resource, and follows certain rules.
-For user friendly names, use the ``display_name`` property.
+For user friendly names, use the ``displayName`` property.
 For more information, see https://cloud.google.com/apis/design/resource_names

 Collection ids for all collections are defined by this API.